 - Failure to monitor a resident's health and seek prompt medical treatment

 If you believe your loved one may be a victim of nursing home neglect, you should first discuss your concerns with the facility administrator.
 If the issue is not resolved to your satisfaction, an experienced nursing home abuse attorney can help you take legal action.

 A nursing home neglect claim can include compensation for medical expenses related to care of aspiration pneumonia and associated complications as well as pain and suffering.
 Punitive damages, while not awarded in all cases, could also be received if there is a pattern of particularly severe neglect and disregard for the safety of elderly people left in the care of the nursing home.

 If your loved one has died as the result of aspiration pneumonia, you may be able to receive compensation for funeral and burial costs and the loss of your loved one's care and companionship.

 Neblett, Beard & Arsenault's legal team has extensive experience helping Louisiana residents obtain justice for their loved ones who have suffered harm due to nursing home neglect or abuse.
 Cases are accepted on a contingency fee basis, which allows to you obtain quality legal representation without worrying about out-of-pocket payments.
-Call today to schedule a free, no-obligation initial consultation.
+Contact us online or call us directly at 318.588.6303 to schedule a free, no-obligation initial consultation.